stephenhouser/tdreplica-docker/README.md

-# TDReplica Container
+# TDReplica Container Scripts

-Docker-compose project and tools for TD Replica website.

-Playbook scripts are in `tools` (see below).
+This project contains the `docker-compose` files to create, import, and start the [MG TD Replica Car Club](http://tdreplica.com) website.
+The website uses [WordPress](http://wordpress.org) and [MariaDB](http://mariadb.com) in addition to several WordPress plugins.
+Most notably [BuddyPress](http://buddypress.org) and [bbPress](http://bbpress.org)

+# Requirements

-buddy-bbpress-starter need to be 'built' and the image available before this will work.
+* `buddy-bbpress-starter` needs to be 'built' and the image available before any of this will work.

+* `.env` file with `DB_PASSWORD=` must also exist.
+This is MariaDB's root password.
+It is used by the WordPress install to create tables and access the data.

-## Tools
+## Playbook

-* create.sh: creates and starts up the `mariadb` and `wordpress` containers.
-Imports data in the `data` directory.
+* Startup: `docker-compose up` (creates and starts up the `mariadb` and `wordpress` containers.
+Imports SQL data in the `data` directory).

-* export.sh: exports the current database to the `data` directory.
-* stop.sh: stops the `mariadb` and `wordpress` containers.
+* Shutdown: `docker-compose stop` (stops the `mariadb` and `wordpress` containers).

-* destroy.sh: stop and remove the `mariadb` and `wordpress` containers.
+* Destroy: `docker-compose stop; docker-compose rm` (stop and remove the `mariadb` and `wordpress` containers.
+Does *not* destroy data volumes)

-## `webwiz` and `uploads`

-These directories are the data files for user uploads and old WebWiz images that are used by the wordpress container.
-They are (should be) persistent across containers.
+* Export MariaDB Data: `export.sh` exports the current database to the `data` directory.

+* Destroy Data: `docker volume rm tdreplica_database tdreplica_webwiz tdreplica_uploads`

+Additional playbook scripts are in `tools` (see below).

+# Directories

+* `data`: Location for SQL to be imported at creation time by MariaDB container.

+* `webwiz`: Images from old WebWiz forum used by the WordPress container.
+Maps to `/webwiz` inside container's web directory.
+This folder contains WebWiz files along with un-migrated user images posted to the original WebWiz forums.
+By 'un-migrated' I mean not migrated into the WordPress rtMedia folder content in `uploads`.

+* `uploads`: WordPress user uploads directory.
+Maps to `.../wp-content/uploads` in WordPress container.
+This should be persistent across containers.
+It is user submitted content and should not be lost!

-## TDr-theme
+## tdreplica-theme
 Checked out version of TDr-theme for WordPress/BuddyPress/bbpress.

 NOTE: Currently the docker-compose project uses this directory directly.